NagalapuramHasif/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: MANGARI DEERAJ
+Developed by:NAGALAPURAM HASIF
-RegisterNumber:  212223100031
+RegisterNumber:  212223100036
 */

 import pandas as pd